eNMS-automation/eNMS/docs/source/advanced/recommended_practices.md

 There is a size limit of what an individual service can store in the database.

-For example, if you are running a Netmiko Validation service that returns a result of more than 16 MB, you should:
+For example, if you are running a Netmiko Commands service that returns a result of more than 16 MB, you should:

 - Try to adjust that command to so that it produces a smaller result, or